 Hi, my name is Matthew Howden and I’ve been researching and practicing the Historical European Martial Arts since the mid 1990s.
 Most of that time has been spent studying Gerard Thibault’s Academie de l’Espee, but I’ve also spent a lot of time translating and studying in a number of other traditions and weapon styles including work with the Liechtenauer mixed weapons tradition and some Spanish saber out of the Destreza tradition.
 During that time, I’ve also logged thousands of hours developing curriculum and teaching in regular ongoing classes, private lessons, and workshops.

-I’ve started this website as an online home for some of my research and projects.
-I expect it to grow over time, but I’m currently working on three main projects:
+I’ve started this website as an online home for some of my research and projects and a few other fun things I’m working on.
+The site currently contains a the following sections:

 - The Visual Thibault will be a collection of drill-form descriptions of technical exercises from Academie de l’Espee along with video interpretations of those exercises.